 So, not a lot of beefy features to strengthen the build or add more structure but just as the last shoe – I haven’t found this build to be problematic.
 Even for a more athletic, explosive drive-first guard like myself, I never felt compromised.

 However, containment might be a slightly different story for some.
-Since this upper barely has any structure to help hold the foot in the footbed in case of a more aggressive/unusual foot plant, the heaviest of players or the highest of flyers could find this setup a little questionable.
+Since this upper barely has any structure to help hold the foot inside the footbed in case of a more aggressive/unusual foot plant, the heaviest of players or the highest of flyers could perhaps find this setup a little too minimal.

-While I never had any issues with the containment, there were a few instances where it was close to a roll-out of the footbed, mostly after a hard stop or a landing on someone’s foot.
-Those are never fun.
+While I never had any serious issues with the containment, there were a few instances where it was close to a roll-out of the footbed, mostly after a hard stop or a landing on someone’s foot.
+Those are never fun regardless of the shoe but with the Witness 5, I could feel those more clearly.

-So, if you’re a frontcourt player, a classic 7-foot bigman, or a freak athlete, there are beefier options for you.
-Not to say this shoe will end up not working for you – just know that there are beefier options.
+If you’re a frontcourt big man, a classic 7-foot center, or a freak athlete, there are definitely beefier options for you.
+Not to say this shoe will end up not working for you – just know that there are stronger options if you prefer a bit more structure packed into a sneaker.

 Mesh returns to the Witness 5 in the same ultra-thin, minimal fashion.
 There’s a small Fuse overlay at the toecap to protect the material from those nasty toe-drags or steps on another foot.
 There’s also a synthetic overlay at the ankle collar area but that doesn’t really do anything in terms of performance or durability.

-The tongue is also made of the same mesh, no foam tongue padding this time.
-The shoe utilizes a very unusual upper construction though – you can’t call it a full-bootie upper but you can’t really call it a half-bootie either.
+The tongue is also made of the same mesh, no foam padding this time.
+The shoe utilizes a rather unusual upper construction though – you can’t call it a full-bootie upper but you can’t really call it a half-bootie either.

 The tongue extends all the way to the midfoot as a single piece but it’s still separated at the top, allowing for some bending to put the shoe on easier.
 Not a huge difference in terms of the way they feel or play, just thought I should mention it.